mcdomx/rideapps/README.md

 - Calculating a route's distance and vertical climb statistics from the GPS file.
 - email notifications when a user receives an invitation to a private ride as well as notifications to rider organizers when people opt to join a ride.
 - Include average ratings for rides
+- Create map route polygons on the server and send the polygon to the client instead of all of the route points and letting the client draw the polygon

+## Summary
+In general, this project went better than I expected.
+I was very happy to get the Google Maps working with the route.
+This was tricky, but was worth the effort.
+I initially intended to use the Strava API, but after researching it further, it did not provide the functions that I expected.
+I was careful to plan my effort, with daily checklists and action items to make sure I stayed on track.
+There is more functionality that could be added, but in general, I am very happy with the result.